What Do Yellow Traffic Light Signals Mean?

-When answering questions about the yellow traffic light, it can, however, be more tricky.
+When answering DMV questions about the yellow traffic light signal, it can, however, be more tricky.

-A traffic signal with a steady circular yellow light tells you that the light is about to change to red.
+A traffic light with a steady circular yellow signal tells you that the light is about to change to red.

-A common mistake on a written test is to ignore choices that say you must stop.
+A common mistake on a written DMV test is to ignore any choices that say you must or should stop.

-When to Expect it on Your DMV Test
+When to Expect Questions about Yellow Signals on Your DMV Test

 Before taking the real knowledge exam, check your state’s Driver Handbook.
-If you find wordings like: “You must stop if it is safe to do so” or “When you see the yellow light, stop if you can do so safely”, you can expect this question to show up on your written DMV test.
+If you find wordings like: “You must stop if it is safe to do so” or “When you see the yellow light, stop if you can do so safely”, there is a chance that this question shows up on your written DMV test.